pablo-bengoa-guirau/pbengoa-web/README.md

     * **Main Styling:** I styled the introduction and project info sections, adjusting font sizes and margins for better readability.
     * **Skills List:** I customized the skills list with a dark background color and specific "monospace" styling to give it a technical look, including custom arrow markers (`▹`).

+* **Update 4 (Typography & CSS Refactor):**
+    * **Google Fonts:** I imported new fonts from Google Fonts (Zalando Sans, Playpen Sans, Bitcount Grid) to give the website a unique and better look.
+    * **CSS Reorganization:** I completely reorganized the `style.css` file.
+I switched to using CSS variables (`:root`) for the fonts to fix the mess of having them hardcoded everywhere.
+Now it's much cleaner and easier to change.
+    * **Comments:** I added new comments throughout the CSS to explain what each section does.
+    * **Completion:** With these changes, the website aesthetic is now standardized, and the `index.html` is fully finished.

 ---

 ## 2. Problems during development